France: Energy

-France is the world's tenth-largest producer of electricity. Électricité de France (EDF), which is majority-owned by the French government, is the country's main producer and distributor of electricity, and one of the world's largest electric utility companies, ranking third in revenue globally.
-In 2018, EDF produced around one-fifth of the European Union's electricity, primarily from nuclear power.
-As of 2021, France was the biggest energy exporter in Europe, mostly to the U.K. and Italy, and the largest net exporter of electricity in the world.
+France is the world's tenth-largest producer of electricity. Électricité de France (EDF), which is majority-owned by the French government, is the country's main producer and distributor of electricity and one of the world's largest electric utility companies, ranking third in revenue globally.
+In 2018, EDF produced roughly one-fifth of the EU's electricity, primarily from nuclear power.
+In 2021, France was the biggest energy exporter in Europe, mostly to the UK and Italy, and the largest net exporter of electricity in the world.

 Since the 1973 oil crisis, France has pursued a strong policy of energy security, namely through heavy investment in nuclear energy.
-It is one of 32 countries with nuclear power plants, ranking second in the world by the number of operational nuclear reactors, at 56.
-Consequently, 70% of France's electricity is generated by nuclear power, the highest proportion in the world by a wide margin; only Slovakia and Ukraine derive a majority of electricity from nuclear power, at roughly 53% and 51%, respectively.
+It is one of 32 countries with nuclear power plants, ranking second in the world by the number of operational nuclear reactors at 56.
+Consequently, 70% of its electricity is generated by nuclear power, the highest proportion in the world by a wide margin; only Slovakia and Ukraine also derive a majority of electricity from nuclear power, at roughly 53% and 51%, respectively.
 France is considered a world leader in nuclear technology, with reactors and fuel products being major exports.

-Due to its overwhelming reliance on nuclear power, renewable energies have seen relatively little growth compared to other Western countries.
-Nevertheless, between 2008 and 2019, France's production capacity from renewable energies rose consistently and nearly doubled.
-Hydropower is by far the leading source, accounting for over half the country's renewable energy sources and contributing 13% of its electricity, the highest proportion in Europe after Norway and Turkey.
-As with nuclear power, most hydroelectric plants, such as Eguzon, Étang de Soulcem, and Lac de Vouglans, are managed by EDF.
+The significant reliance on nuclear power has resulted in comparatively slower adoption of renewable energy relative to other Western nations.
+Nevertheless, between 2008 and 2019, its production capacity from renewable energies rose consistently and nearly doubled.
+Hydropower is by far the leading source, accounting for over half of renewable energy sources and contributing 13% of its electricity the third highest proportion in Europe.
+Most hydroelectric plants, such as Eguzon, Étang de Soulcem, and Lac de Vouglans, are managed by EDF.
 France aims to further expand hydropower into 2040.

-France made minimal but measurable investments in other renewable energy sources.
-Due to its geography and extensive agricultural land, it has the second-largest wind energy potential in Europe, and by 2017 had ranked eighth globally in installed wind capacity.
-In terms of solar power, France ranked seventh in the world in 2015 for solar photovoltaic installation capacity.
-As of 2019, solar power sources generated over 10,570 megawatts of electricity, compared to a little over 1,000 megawatts in 2010.

-Because France derives the vast majority of its power from nuclear and renewable sources, close to half its primary energy (48.5%) is derived from low-carbon sources, compared to 26.4% in Europe and 15.7% in the world as a whole.
-France is also the smallest emitter of carbon dioxide among the G7.